EternityForest/hardlinep2p/DrayerDBSpec.md

 Every record is a JSON obj.
 Custom application defined keys and types should use com.domain.foo formats to stay unambiguous.

+Every record has an implicit full path.
+This is the full chain of parent to child records, separated by /.

 Common special keys:

 ### id(indexed)